Radiative decays of the second shell $\Lambda_b$ and $\Xi_b$ bottom baryons: Electromagnetic decay widths

 We consider the experimental uncertainties that arise from the parameter fitting procedure to data.
 Furthermore, as in Ref.~\cite{Garcia-Tecocoatzi:2023btk}, we include an uncertainty to account for the approximations of our model utilized to describe the bottom baryons.
-The uncertainties are propagated to our calculations through the mass of the initial and final singly bottom baryons in the electromagnetic decays calculations.
+The uncertainties are propagated to our electromagnetic decay widths calculations through the uncertainties of the mass of the initial and final singly bottom baryons.
 The propagation is performed employing a Monte Carlo bootstrap as follows: We randomly sample the experimental masses from a Gaussian distribution with a mean corresponding to the central value of the bottom baryon mass and a width defined by the squared sum of their uncertainties above mentioned.
 The process is repeated 10$^3$ times.
-Then the electromagnetic decay widths are calculated for each mass in these distributions to obtain a distribution for each decay width calculation.
+Then, for each mass value in the mass distributions, the corresponding electromagnetic decay width is calculated, resulting in a distribution for each decay width.
 The mean value of the latter distribution is then adopted as the central electromagnetic decay width, while the uncertainty is determined from the difference between the quantiles at a 68\% confidence level.
+The inclusion of uncertainties in our calculations helps determine whether the experimental errors from measurements of electromagnetic decay widths are compatible with the results of this work.